luchev/kiss/docs/ERD.md

 ### (Preferred) Option 2: Hierarchical naming scheme

-The scheme would be `/client/namespace/UUIDv4`.
+The scheme would be `/client/namespace/UUIDv4/chunk-number`.
 This scheme is not fixed and can be extended by clients.
 The critical parts are the client name and the filename.
+The chunk number is the file part, it may be omitted for small files.
+Read more on large files in the Storing section of this document.

 Using this scheme Keeper nodes can separate files into different locations and isolate them if necessary.
 It would also make gatekeeping easier, as the Keeper node can at any point in time choose to drop files for a certain client if that client is deemed to store malicious data.